 Term dates for 2019 to 2020

-(6 weeks – with an option to ask someone else to cover if you would like to sing carols and winters songs during December)
+22/10/19 to 26/11/19 (6 weeks – with an option of an extra couple of weeks if you would like to sing carols and winters songs, with Karen on the guitar, during December)

 The choir is having a break on Tuesday 15th October but please read on for some interesting news!